-This is the text of the message I prepared for the people of Kaniva and Serviceton for Advent Sunday, 2nd December 2018.
+This is the text of the message I prepared for KSSM for Sunday 8th December 2019, the second Sunday in Advent.

 Isaiah 11:1-10; Matthew 3:1-12

 “The one who is coming will come from Jesse’s family, a return to the righteousness of the Davidic inheritance.”
 A shoot from the stump and a branch from the roots suggests to me regrowth out of what was cut off.
 Isaiah tells us that such a man is coming, and that God will be upon this man; this man will live according to God’s model of righteous living, and this man will live in a saving relationship with God by God’s grace.
 This man is an agent, a leader and a catalyst, a restorer of once-broken relationships between God and nation, between nation and land, and between citizens of the nation.
 God’s king will rule with righteousness, and stand with faithfulness.